 SMS campaigns are not one-size-fits-all.
 Different goals call for different message structures and timing.

-- Fundraising appeals — a short, specific ask tied to a concrete program outcome, with a single link to your donation page.
+- Fundraising appeals, a short, specific ask tied to a concrete program outcome, with a single link to your donation page.
 Keep it under 160 characters where possible.
+Lead with what the gift does, not the ask itself.
 Avoid pressure language.

-- Event promotion and logistics — announce registration, send a reminder 24 hours before, and follow up with a thank-you the day after.
-Three well-timed messages outperform one blast.
+- Event promotion and logistics, announce registration, send a reminder 24 hours before, and follow up with a thank-you the day after.
+A well-timed sequence of three messages outperforms one blast.
+Two-way texting lets supporters RSVP by replying directly, faster than clicking through an email form.

-- Stewardship and retention — impact updates, anniversary messages, and simple thank-yous between asks show donors their gift mattered.
+- Stewardship and retention, impact updates, anniversary messages, and simple thank-yous between asks show donors their gift mattered.
 These non-ask messages often do more for retention than any appeal.
+Aim for roughly four value-add messages to every direct ask.
 Read more about SMS fundraising platforms built for nonprofits to see how stewardship fits into a broader giving strategy.

 Message cadence: how often is too often